fmstacco/task-tracker/README.md

 # **Carpe Diem Task Manager - Project Portfolio 3 - Python**

-Carpe Diem Task Manager is a tool that helps people organize and monitor the tasks that need to be done in different aspects of life, for example, family, studies, work, etc..
+Carpe Diem Task Manager is a simple tool that helps people organize and track the tasks that need to be done in different aspects of life, for example, family, studies, work, etc..

 Welcome to the live site here: <a href="https://pp3-task-tracker.herokuapp.com/" target="_blank">Carpe Diem Task Manager</a>